Seun32/cs401_team4/prob-cbm/README.md

 For current configiration:
 Make a datasets folder and place the attributes.txt, CUB_200_2011 folder, and class_attr_data_10 folder inside.

+You will also need to connect a wandb account before running the model

 Run:
 ```bash
 python main.py --config ./configs/config_exp.yaml --gpu {gpu_num}